 Other LSP courses, such as those in the six learning domains, come from departments and programs across the university and are coded with their three-letter disciplinary course numbers.
-While teaching domain area courses may be no different from how you approach non-LSP courses, two potential areas of difference do exist: 1) Specific LSP learning outcomes and writing expectations must be met for the course to continue carrying LSP credit, and 2) Students enrolled in the course are often a combination of majors and those from other academic areas who are taking the class primarily because it happens to meet one of their LSP requirements.
+While teaching domain area courses may be no different from how you approach non-LSP courses, two potential areas of difference do exist: 1) Specific LSP learning outcomes and writing expectations must be met for the course to continue carrying LSP credit, and 2) Students enrolled in the course are often from other academic areas who are taking the class primarily because it happens to meet one of their LSP requirements.
 This mix of students can be challenging, especially as instructors strive to meet all the learning outcomes and writing expectations associated with the relevant LSP unit, while still delivering the course's core subject matter.
 To more effectively teach these courses, and to learn, for example, about the best practices for prompting good writing assignments, instructors are encouraged to seek resources available on the LSP and Teaching Commons webpages, and to attend developmental workshops regularly offered by the various LSP Unit Advisory Committees.